AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Start date</td>
    <td> <p> Enter or map the date when the event starts.
-This module also retrieves events starting before this date, that are still occurring on the entered start date. </p> <p>For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref">Type coercion in Adobe Workfront Fusion</a>.</p> </td>
+This module also retrieves events starting before this date, that are still occurring on the entered start date. </p> <p>For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref">Type coercion in [!DNL Adobe Workfront Fusion]</a>.</p> </td>
   </tr>
   <tr>
    <td>End date</td>